cbdb-project/PoetsGroupFinding/README.md

 nodes.csv - The poets

-edges.csv - The connections between the poet-pairs
+edges.csv - The connections between the sender-recevier pairs

 - **Output data**